ENDERHER0/ReverseArray/README.md

 Once all elements have been assigned and the loop has been completed, the new array with the reversed order is returned.

 This function provides a useful utility for Java programmers seeking to rapidly reverse the order of an array without modifying the original array.

+I learned you can initialize more than 1 variable in a loop.